 These days, donuts are everywhere.
 You can find them pre-packaged at the grocery store, warm and ready at a bakery, or available to order via a food delivery service.
 Upscale, unique donuts are the latest food craze, topped with exotics bits and even more exotic prices.
 Voodoo Doughnuts in Portland, Oregon, shot to fame for its maple bacon bar doughnut.
 Blue Dot makes 50 varieties daily, with seasonal flavors and new rotations weekly.
 We’ve seen donut walls at weddings, Instagram-worthy donut burgers, and ice cream donuts.

 The annual “What’s hot 2018 culinary forecast” from the National Restaurant Association has “donuts with non-traditional fillings” as the 17th leading food trend, with 64% of surveyed chefs agreeing innovative donuts are on the rise.
-The leading flavors they are willing to try are: s’mores (29%), mango (18%) and alcohol-inspired (17%).
-Breakfast cereal (all types), bacon-infused and peanut butter and jelly all tied with 16%.
+The leading flavors they are willing to try are s’mores (29%), mango (18%), and alcohol-inspired (17%).
+Breakfast cereal (all types), bacon-infused, and peanut butter and jelly are all tied with 16%.